alexmustin/woocustomemails/readme.md

 # Woo Custom Emails Per Product

-> Easily add custom content for each product into the default WooCommerce customer receipt emails.
+> Easily add custom content for each product into the default WooCommerce receipt emails.

 ## Description

-Easily add custom content for each product into the default WooCommerce customer emails.
+Easily add custom content for each product into the default WooCommerce receipt emails.

 Use the new "Custom Emails" menu to create custom messages to be displayed.
 Then for each WooCommerce product, you can assign your Custom Email Message, select which Order Status email your custom message will be displayed in: "Order Processing," "Order On-Hold," and "Order Complete," and select which location inside the email template your custom content will appear: before or after the Order Details table, after the Order Meta, or after the Customer Details.